 Each addictive substance has a distinctive set of withdrawal symptoms that are caused by the chemical effects in the body when someone limits using the substance or stops taking it altogether.
 These symptoms of withdrawal can be dangerously severe.
 Medical drug detox can offset these symptoms through prescribed medications.
 The medical team will also monitor the individual to make sure the medications are working as expected.
 Medical detox is a 24/7 monitored process.

-Suffering from an addiction to any of the below substances will require or medical team to perform a thorough evaluation prior to submitting medical detox and addiction treatment recommendations.
+Suffering from an addiction to any of the below substances will require or medical team to perform a thorough evaluation before submitting medical detox and addiction treatment recommendations.
 These substances often create deadly withdrawal symptoms in those suffering from substance use disorder.
+It’s vital to search for these symptoms to help a loved one.

 However, this period may vary from member to member depending on AUD‘s (alcohol use disorder) severity.
-At Sana Lake Recovery Center, we offer a range of recovery processes that includes counseling sessions, support options, therapies, and activities.
+At Sana Lake Recovery Center in Kansas City, we offer a range of recovery processes that includes counseling sessions, support options, therapies, and activities.

 Alcohol Detox Symptoms